isg32/BootIMG-Packer/README.md

-# KSU-Packer
+# BootIMG-Packer
- KSU Image packer, to be installed via TWRP/PBRP or any Custom recovery
+ Boot Image packer, to be installed via TWRP/PBRP or any Custom recovery Use Case: Custom Boot image

 ```
     KSU Packer - Boot img packer for Custom recoveries."